bitol-io/tsc/rfcs/0008-versioning-attribute-level.md

 ## Motivation

-> Communication: Substantial changes in business data payloads should be announced.
-Be able to refer to a data contracts is helpful here.
+> Communication: Substantial changes in business data payloads should be announced within an organisation.
+Refering to an explicit new version which is already "published" in a data contracts helps to foster communication.
 >
-> Documentation: Especially for retrospective data usage (reporting, business analysis, data science applications, balancing/auditing) it is important to have a proper documentation.
+> Documentation: Especially for retrospective data usage (reporting, business analysis, data science applications, balancing/auditing) it is important to have a proper and easily accessible documentation of business payload in the past.
 >
 > Readability: Hiding versions of data descriptions in versioning tools like GIT or SVN is often not feasible for a non-technical audience.
-The standard should be inclusive for business people to the greatest extent to achieve widespread acceptance.
+The standard should be inclusive for business people to the greatest extent to achieve widespread acceptance of the data contract concept as a whole.
 >
 > Principal of Parsimony: Versioning on attribute level is more parsimonious than versioning on contract level.
+This being said, versioning on data quality rule level is even more parsimonious.
 >
 > How does it align with our guiding values?